I started freelancing by accident, then turned my side-hustle into a reliable six-figure income.

 - How staying super organized will help you grow and thrive

 - How to establish yourself in the market and master the basics

 - How to raise your rates, avoid hourly billing, and get paid upfront

 - How to write better emails faster and communicate with confidence

 "After reading your blog I am convinced that you have been following my life 🙂 There were so many points that I didn’t even know I learned until I read your article.
 I’m glad I subscribed now, because I was definitely in danger of making all these mistakes over again."

-If you’re ready to learn more about how to freelance the RIGHT way, join over 1,000 other designers, developers, marketers, writers, photogrpahers, and other professionals getting my best advice and growing their business each week.
+If you’re ready to learn more about how to freelance the RIGHT way, join over 1,300 other designers, developers, marketers, writers, photographers, and other freelancers getting my best advice and growing their business each week.